patchedsoul/stellar/README.md

     `git clone https://gitlab.com/shanedora/stellar.git`

   * Open your shell and navigate to the top level directory.
-    `cd /path/to/stellar`
+    `cd stellar/`

   * Create and activate virtual environment (recommended but not required)
     `virtualenv venv`
     `source ./venv/bin/activate`
-      * NOTE: The second above for activating your virtual environment may differ slightly in its syntax.
+     NOTE: The second command above for activating your virtual environment may differ slightly in its syntax for Windows users.
 See the below section on __Running__ for what it might look like.

   * Install all the required dependencies.
-    `pip install -r /path/to/requirements.txt`
+    `pip install -r stellar/requirements.txt`

   * If you timezone is not `America/Denver` then refer to [__this link__](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for your preferred timezone.
 Once you have it open the file __`stellar/top_stellar/pjx_stellar/settings.py`__ and edit the line __`TIME_ZONE = 'America/Denver'`__ according to your timezone.